 Management majors and marketing majors complete a 120 hour degree program leading to a Bachelor of Science degree.
 Optional concentrations in advertising design (marketing majors), human resource management (management majors) and international business (both majors) allow students to develop specialized expertise in areas of interest.
 Many courses feature applied projects, some of which offer real-world experience working with local businesses.
 For details on either degree program, or to learn more about any of the subjects introduced below, visit the links at left for more information.

 Students are encouraged to apply for scholarships specific to management and marketing students, as well as those available to all business students.
+Click here to read about and apply for scholarships related to our School of Business.

 Students can earn 3 hours of 400-level course credit for gaining work experience in their chosen filed.
 GPA and employer restrictions do apply; interested students should apply for an internship at least a semester in advance of when they wish to earn credit.